havorx/react-redux-udacity-project/README.md

   displayed.
 Open it in the browser to see the app.
 - Prettier is used for code formatting, and ESLint is used for code linting.
 You can run `yarn lint` to check the code style.
+- Typescript is used for type checking and better development productivity.